nsomar/Swiftline/Readme.md

 Swiftline can be divided to three main parts:

-- Colorize 🎨; Helps adding colors to strings written to the terminal
+- 🎨 Colorize: Helps adding colors to strings written to the terminal
-- Ask , Choose  and agree ❓; Easily create prompt for asking the user more info
+- ❓Ask , Choose  and agree: Easily create prompt for asking the user more info
-- Runner 🏃; A quick way to run an external command and read its standard output and standard error.
+- 🏃Run: A quick way to run an external command and read its standard output and standard error.

-## Installation

 ## Usage

-## Colorize
+## Colorize 🎨
 Colorize helps styling the strings before printing them to the terminal.
 You can change the text color, the text background and the text style.
 Colorize works by extending `String` struct to add styling to it.